sanbales/openmbee-vm/README.md

 Enter `http://127.0.0.1:9200` in the page's cluster URL; the app name is the ElasticSearch index you want to browse, i.e. use `<project id>` (in lower case) to view a specific project or `*` to browse all.

 ### Using Apache Jena Fuseki
-This repo only sets up the [Fuseki][fuseki] remote server on http://127.0.0.1:13030.
+This repo only sets up the [Fuseki][fuseki] remote server on http://127.0.0.1:8080/fuseki.
+However, the server is not started by default at the VM's initialization; it needs to be manually started.
+To do that, visit Tomcat (http://localhost:8080/manager/).
+After authenticating, locate `/fuseki`, and click `start.`

 In order to use Fuseki and MMS, visit https://github.com/Open-MBEE/mms-rdf for instructions.
 Those instructions should be ran on the host machine running the Vagrant VM (not the Vagrant VM itself) using all `local` commands.
+Do not run `./util/local-endpoint.sh`, as this repo already sets up the local endpoint.

 #### Other useful links
 See everything Tomcat is running :